 I am a little confused about how much coverage might be appropriate for me.
 I am 59 years old and have a good driving record.
 I have looked at quotes from a few companies and I don't really need a reccomendation for who to use, I just wonder how much and what kind of coverages are typical?
 Including collision coverage seems to really up the premiums- is it really worth it?
 I bought a set of maintenence/debt insurance/warrantry options from the dealer I bought the bike from already.

 My car and homeowner's insurance is through AARP/Hartford.
 They don't do motorcycle insurance but use a sister company who quoted me a policy with comprehensive/collision at about $550 a year.
 American Family and Geico quoted about the same for the same coverages.
-Maybe it's because of my age?
+Maybe it's because of my age?:confused:

 Greetings from Littleton!
 I've got an '09 Versys.
 You've got a few years on me, but through Progressive my policy is only $182/year.
 That includes comprehensive and collision, with $750 deductibles.